Express Your Doubts -- Probabilistic World Modeling Should not be Based on Token logprobs: Pitfalls in Computing World Probabilities

-We note that these works also have many merits and contain meaningful experiments which we do not discuss.
-Our goal is to demonstrate how the formalization of the different interpretations of the LM output distributions can inform the ongoing discussion in NLP, uncover misconceptions, and suggest ways of understanding empirical findings.
+Suppose we want world probabilities and all we have is textual data.
+We view the inference process in three levels---words, responses, world---and argue that the apparent similarity between them has led many works to implicitly equate distributions that are in fact distinct.
+In what follows, we show that clarifying the differences can explain hitherto unexplained results in the literature in some cases.
+In other cases, we find that the difference between these definitions was seemingly overlooked, leading to unwarranted claims or expectations.
+We note that these works also have many merits and contain meaningful experiments, which we do not discuss.
+Our goal is to demonstrate how the formalization of the different interpretations of the LM output distributions can inform ongoing discussions, uncover misconceptions, and suggest more theoretically sound ways of addressing language model probabilities.